 The relationship between the mushrooms and our bacteria, the state and strength of our microbiome, and in turn, the strength of our immune system (75% of our immune system is located in our gut, along with 80% of our neurotransmitters (NT), including 90% of serotonin our “feel good” NT) really does convey the beneficial role medicinal mushrooms play in improving our well-being and lives.

 With mushroom polysaccharides acting as prebiotics, they feed the beneficial microbes in our gut, which in turn create nutrients, such as Vitamin K and SCFA (short chain fatty acids) that repair our enterocytes (intestinal wall cells) and fuel our cellular energy production.

-Incorporating just ¼ teaspoon of mushroom extract into your daily routine almost seems too easy to reap such epic benefits, but that’s the power of these medicinal mushrooms.
+Incorporating just ¼ teaspoon (1 gram or more) of mushroom extract into your daily routine almost seems too easy to reap such epic benefits, but that’s the power of these medicinal mushrooms.

 However, it’s important to note that unfavourable bacteria families, such as Firmicutes, will also eat prebiotics.

 Not only is it important to consume prebiotics to feed the beneficial bacteria but also, through consuming a rich diet in polyphenols (plant compounds) and whole foods to ensure our ratio of bacteria is in favour of the Bacteriodetes family, over the Firmicutes.